KernTHeAce/test_task/SRS.md

 * If the user select the menu item "Employees" or "Departments", the data will not be saved to the database and the corresponding form with updated data will be opend.

 Pic.
-1.3 Edit department.
+2.3 Edit department.

 When editing a department, the following details are entred:

-* First name - first name of employee;
-* Last name - last name of employee;
+* Name - name of department;
-* Department - department, where employee work;
-* Birth date - date of employee birth;
-* Salary - employees salary.

 Constraints for data validation:
-* First name - maximum length of 45 characters;
-* Last name - maximum length of 45 characters;
-* Department - maximum length of 45 characters;
+* Name - maximum length of 45 characters;
-* Birth date - date in format dd/mm/yy;
-* Salary - maximum length of 8 digits.

 ### 1.4 Removing the department